kararAcode/WhiteBoard/Proposal.md

     - videos or course contents
     - a form will pop up for simplicity while uploading

-- Showing students' grades (potentially?)
+- Showing students' overall grade

-- Gallery of students' works
-    - easier to grade

 - Giving out announcements